-A current research study carried out in Scandinavia, which was reported in the American Journal of Clinical Nutrition discovered that when men dieted correctly less than 60% of the shed weight was fat.
-The rest was lean tissues.
-When the same men studied regained weight only 24% of the weight regained was lean tissue – over 75% of the added weight after having lost weight was more fat.
-That means for people who yo-yo diet – living in a constant change of weight loss and then adding it back on again – the lean tissues in their body are over a period of time being replaced by fat.
+A recent research study carried out in Denmark, and reported in the American Journal of Clinical Nutrition discovered that when men dieted correctly less than 60% of the shed weight was fat.
+The remainder was lean tissues.
+When men regained weight only 24% of the weight they put back on was lean muscle – over 75% of the weight regained after weight loss was more fat.
+The results proving that for people who yo-yo diet – living in a cycle of weight reduction and then adding it back on again – the lean tissues in their body are over a period of time being replaced by fat.

-Another similar research showed that the picture for females is even worse!
-During the diet 35% of the weight lost was lean tissue – originally less than for men.
-BUT when reading weight only 15% was lean tissue.
-When the women in the case study lost and then regained weight, lean tissue was not satisfactorily regained – 85% of the weight restored had turned into fat.
+Another similar research proved that the results for females is even worse!
+During the weight loss diet 35% of the weight lost was lean tissue – originally less than recorded within the male study.
+BUT when regaining weight only 15% was lean tissue.
+When the women in the case study lost and then regained weight, lean tissue was not satisfactorily regained – 85% of the weight regained was fat!.

 Five Common Caffeine Myths Busted

 It's one of the oldest drugs on the market that's readily available and very addictive: caffeine.
 But conflicting information about caffeine abounds.
 "Good Morning America" medical contributor Dr. Marie Savard busted five common caffeine myths.